elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-default-actions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Preventing default on a form's `submit` event stops the form from being submitted to the server, which is useful when handling form submission via JavaScript or AJAX.
+  <div><strong>Interview Response:</strong> Preventing default on a form's <strong>submit</strong> event stops the form from being submitted to the server, which is useful when handling form submission via JavaScript or AJAX.
   </div>
   </div>
 </details>